Uberspace/lab/source/guide_bitwarden.rst

 Finishing installation
 ======================

 Your done.
 Point your Browser to your installation URL ``https://isabell.uber.space`` and create your user.
+You can access the admin panel via ``https://isabell.uber.space/admin`` and log in using the openssl token you created during the installation process.

 Best practices
 ==============